Passwords Policy

 Can you please remind your staff that usage of extremely weak passwords like "password", " admin", "oracle", "basf1234", '111111', etc by administrators can be classified as negligence even if they are used on test/lab servers.

-All password should generally consist of two independent parts connected with a delimiter, for example
+All servers root passwords should generally consist of two or three independent parts sufficiently random (non--dictionary) connected with a delimiter, with one of the part unique for ache server, for example

 Here is the list of passwords that was used by the worm that represents a good list of "extremely weak" passwords that administrators should absolutely avoid.